Tunisia profile - Media

 The number of broadcast and print outlets has increased, as has their freedom to report and debate political and social issues.

-State TV - which used to toe the government line - has changed tack, giving airtime to the former opposition.
+State TV - which used to toe the government line - now gives airtime to the former opposition.

 TV is the most popular medium.
 The state broadcaster has two national TV channels and several radio networks.

 Tunisia has a developed telecom environment, with a high rate of mobile phone ownership and relatively cheap broadband.